voxpupuli/puppet-rabbitmq/README.md

 Set rabbitmq file ulimit.
 Defaults to 16384.
 Only available on systems with `$::osfamily == 'Debian'` or `$::osfamily == 'RedHat'`.

+####`heartbeat`

+Set the heartbeat timeout interval, default is unset which uses the builtin server defaultsof 60 seconds.
+Setting this to `0` will disable heartbeats.

 ####`key_content`

 Uses content method for Debian OS family.
 Should be a template for apt::source